oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 its supported interfaces.

-A relationship type definition is a type of TOSCA type definition and as a result supports the common keynames listed in [Section 6.4.1](#641-common-keynames-in-type-definitions).
+A relationship type definition is a type of TOSCA type definition and as a result supports the common keynames listed in [Common Keynames in Type Defintions](#common-keynames-in-type-definitions).
 In addition, the relationship type definition has the following recognized keynames:

 |Keyname|Mandatory|Definition/Type|Description|